20 Mar 5 Strange Differences between Spanish and English

 2) Verb / adjective order

 ¨I like the green house!¨ would be a normal sentence in English.
-We put the adjective before the noun because that´s what we´ve been taught from a young age.
-But in Spanish, the adjective comes after the noun. ¨Me gusta la casa verde¨ literally translates to ¨I like the car green.¨ It´s a bit of an adjustment when first beginning to learn the language.
+We put the adjective before the noun because they taught us to do so from a young age.
+But in Spanish, the adjective comes after the noun. ¨Me gusta la casa verde¨ literally translates to ¨I like the house green.¨ It´s a bit of an adjustment when first beginning to learn the language.

-Here are a few sentences in that wouldn´t mean much to a native speaker of English:
+Here are a few sentences that wouldn´t mean much to a native speaker of English:

 All of these sentences use the verb ¨is¨ to link the subject and the adjective.
 Yet in Spanish, four different verbs would be used to say these four things.
 The exact same sentences would be:

 The different forms of ¨to be¨ are one of the most difficult things to learn initially.
-This is a truly pronounced difference between the two languages and one that still makes me think.
+This difference between the two languages is huge. and it still makes me think.

-The goal of this post, whether you speak Spanish regularly or don´t know anything else beyond ¨hola¨ and ¨taco¨, has been to make you think a bit about the differences between languages.
+The goal of this post, whether you speak Spanish regularly or don´t know anything else beyond ¨hola¨ and ¨taco¨, has been to make you think a bit about the differences between Spanish and English.
 It´s a truly fascinating area of research and I will make more posts like this in the future.

-Many of the differences discussed above didn´t become clear to me until I studied abroad and began to grasp the Spanish language and how it functioned.
+Many of the differences discussed above didn´t become clear to me until I studied abroad in Spain and began to grasp the Spanish language and how it functioned.
 I´m able to make this kind of post because Centro Mundolengua provided me with such a great study abroad experience.
 If these kinds of things interest you and you have not studied abroad (regardless of age), consider seeing Spain and learning Spanish with Centro Mundolengua!
-We offer a variety of programs inluding our amazing intensive Spanish courses.
+We offer a variety of programs inluding our amazing Spanish courses in Sevilla.
 We hope to see you soon!